Philip Maini

 Philip Kumar Maini (born 16 October 1959 in Magherafelt, Northern Ireland) is a Northern Irish mathematician.
 Since 1998, he has been the Professor of Mathematical Biology at the University of Oxford and is the director of the Wolfson Centre for Mathematical Biology in the Mathematical Institute.

 Personal life

 Philip Maini is the son of father Panna Lal Maini and mother Satya Wati Bhandari.
 Panna Lal and Satya Wati were from Punjab, India.
 Panna Lal traveled to Northern Ireland in 1954.
-He had sailed to London on the ship SS Maloja of the Peninsula and Orient Steam Navigation Company arriving there on 18 February 1954.
+He had sailed to London on the ship RMS Maloja of the Peninsula and Orient Steam Navigation Company arriving there on 18 February 1954.
 Satya Wati and Philip's elder brother Arvind did not arrive in Northern Ireland until 1957.